lj-ditrapani/game-of-life-scala/README.md

-Conway's Game of Life on 2-D toroidal grid in Scala.
+Conway's Game of Life on 2-D toroidal grid in Scala & ScalaFX.